dwbapst/gedit-restore-tabs/README.markdown

 Gedit Restore Tabs
 ==================

-This is a plugin for [Gedit][2], the official text editor of the GNOME desktop environment.
-This plugin is for Gedit versions 3 and above. **This plugin is NOT compatible with Gedit 2.x**.
+This is a plugin for [Gedit][1] 3.10, the official text editor of the GNOME desktop environment.

+This plugin is for Gedit versions 3 and above (including 3.10, included in Ubuntu 14.04).

+**This plugin is NOT compatible with Gedit 2.x**.

 Upon starting Gedit, this plugin will try restore all open documents from the *last* Gedit window that was closed.